honeycombio/devrel-opentelemetry-demo/devrel-README.md

 The OpenTelemetry collector is deployed by this repo.
 For application telemetry, it uses a service instead of Martin's favorite nodeIP, because we want multiples in the cluster sending to different Honeycomb environments.
 This is doing something weird, because we are devrel and we do weird things.

+The collector config is not where you think it is!!
+Your collector config is in skaffold-config/demo-values.yaml

+QUESTION for Martin: how do you get skaffold to redeploy only the collector?

+The real collector config (for the public-facing demo) is in deploy/config-files/collector/values-daemonset.yaml

 ## The public one

 When we do CI, in github actions, that pushes release images to GHCR instead. (that was easier, they can be public we don't care)